-PHBV Partners is a licensed CPA firm in West Virginia (Permit # F0486).
+PHBV is a licensed CPA firm in West Virginia (Permit #F0486).

+Below are ten licensed individuals demonstrating that we meet the mandatory requirements to have at least ten accounting professionals and five of those holding CPA certification valid in West Virginia.
 Per the June 2008 CPA Mobility Legislative Law passed in the State of West Virginia, engagement team members licensed in Virginia, Maryland and Indiana (those offices most likely to work on this project) have practice privileges in West Virginia.
-Below are ten licensed individuals to demonstrate we meet the mandatory requirements to have at least ten accounting professionals and five of those holding CPA certification valid in West Virginia.
 These licenses can be verified on the Web sites of the applicable state licensing board.